ndrean/docker-slim/README.md

 Then "config.ex.ru" and launched with:
 "bundle exec puma -b tcp://0.0.0.0:3001 config.ex.ru"

+=> this is used for cable with `/cable/config.ru` to run a standalone Cable.

 ## Nginx

 ```sh
  cp nginx/k8nginx.conf /usr/local/etc/nginx/servers/
  nginx -s stop && nginx
 ```

+The config will pass the websockets.